hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 - **Adapter Pattern**: For handling offline/online mode transitions seamlessly
 - **Service Pattern**: Used for service abstractions like `timelineService.ts` with caching strategies
 - **Caching Pattern**: Implemented for timeline data with expiration policy
+- **Decorator Pattern**: Used in theme and language contexts to add persistent storage capabilities
+- **Bridge Pattern**: Used to decouple user preferences from their storage/retrieval mechanisms
+- **Mediator Pattern**: Implemented in profile management to coordinate updates across components
 - **Icon library**: Always use lucide-react icon library

 ## Data Models and Relationships